 The left‐hand sides of (Figure 3a,b) show the dependence of water repellency of abdominal and breast feathers, expressed as (r + d)/r, on annual rainfall.
 For areas of low rainfall, this dependence is small and very similar for both feather types, but increases mark- edly for areas with a rainfall of about 550 mm/year.
 This is observed for different species that occur at single sites, Rattling at Soek- mekaar and Cloud at Vaal as well as for the same species occurring at different sites, Zitting at Soekmekaar and Vaal, and Desert at Bloemhof and Vaal.
 No such dependence is obvious for the throat feathers of any of the six species (Figure 3c).

 The right‐hand sides of Figure 3a,b show the dependence of the water resistance on annual rainfall over 580 mm/year.
-Only two cis- ticola species, Neddicky and Red‐faced, occur at locations in this high rainfall range.
+Only two Cis- ticola species, Neddicky and Red‐faced, occur at locations in this high rainfall range.
 Their data points, below those of Cloud and more or less on a level with other cisticolas, suggest that resistance to

 water penetration rather than water repellency is here the driving force in coping with their environment.